lwestfall/TeXpressions/README.md

 At the moment this code base is **highly** volatile - it is very likely to change quite a lot before I choose to release 1.0.0.
 Use at your own risk!

 I *do not* guarantee or certify the accuracy of the LaTeX parsing, expression simplifications, evaluation, or LaTeX formatting!
 It is up to **you** as the consumer to independently verify that this software is sufficiently safe and accurate for your needs.
 See [LICENSE.txt](LICENSE.txt) for more details.

-## How to Use

-**TODO**

-## Supported Math Expressions

-There are a handful of built-in math expressions.
-The common operations are supported, and for practically anything else, there are Delegate expressions that allow you to perform pretty much any function of your choosing.

-`TODO - code sample`

-## Extensibility

-**TODO**

-## Why doesn't this use Linq.Expressions?

-TeXpressions was never intended to replace Linq.Expressions.
-While some inspiration was drawn from the runtime's expression tree architecture and builder API and there is minor overlap in capabilties, TeXpressions use-cases are quite different.
-It is meant to be a math and logic centric expression tree builder that includes built-in LaTeX support.
-Not all TeXpressions have Linq.Expressions counterparts and vice-versa.
-Perhaps someday there could be some integration but at time of conception it doesn't seem to make sense.

-## TODO

-### 0.1.0 Roadmap

-- Documentation
-- Custom exceptions where it makes sense
-- Built-in support for common numeric functions (trig, max, min, floor, ceiling, etc.)
-- Logical / boolean expressions, numeric comparisons, Iverson bracket notation for conditional expressions
-- CONTRIBUTING.md
-- Issue templates
-- List all LaTeX macros being used and their package dependencies
-- Demo web application

-### 1.0.0 Roadmap

-- Iterables (sums, etc.)
-- SigFigLaTeXFormatter
-- How to handle rounding error - should number rounding in simplifications cascade to future steps?
-Make it configurable?
-- CI / CD workflows

 ## References